FatherKingXWH/DTHunter/README.md

 # DTHunter
 Catch Download Times In Android Markets

-This project is used to crawl data of specific Android app's download times, for now it only support following markets in China:
+This project is used to crawl data of specific Android app's download times, for now it only supports following markets in China:
 百度: http://shouji.baidu.com/s?wd=
 机锋: http://apk.gfan.com/search?q=
 智汇云: http://app.hicloud.com/search/